ToadWalker37/startup/README.md

 - DB/Login - Store users, chat data, and listings (+analytics) in database.
 Register and login users.
 Credentials securely stored in database.
 - WebSocket - As users browse listings, analytics are updated to owner.
 As owners post, listings are updated to users.
 Chat messages are instantly relayed to the other person.
 - React - Application ported to use the React web framework.

+## HTML Deliverable

+For this deliverable I built out the structure of my application using HTML.
+- HTML pages - seven HTML pages that represent the homepage and the ability to login, browse listings, create listings, chat with users, manage listings and chats, and contact the developer (me).
+- Links - Five of the seven pages are accessible from the nav bar at the top of the screen.
+The Create Listing page is accessible from the Browse and Dashboard pages.
+And the Chat page is accessible from the Dashboard page.
+- Text - Includes necessary text on all pages, such as (but not only) text representing the choices of which car(s) to search for on the Browse page.
+- Images - There are two images on the homepage as well as several images in the Dashboard and Browse pages from sample listings.
+- DB/Login - Input box and submit button for login.
+The listing information represents data pulled from the database.
+- WebSocket - The dashboard and browse statistics for saves and views represent real-time user data.
+The chat data also represents real-time data from other users.